Sylveondev/platformercat/README.md

-# platformercat-launcher-variables
+# Platformer Cat Website
-Launcher variables for the Platformer Cat Launcher
+This is the Platformer Cat website.
+It holds version archives and variables that's used by the game launcher.